freelawproject/juriscraper/readme.md

 What is This?
 =============
 Juriscraper is a scraper library started several years ago that gathers judicial opinions and oral arguments in the American court system.
 It is currently able to scrape:

   - opinions from all major appellate Federal courts
-  - opinions from all state courts of last resort (typically their "Supreme Court")
+  - opinions from all state courts of last resort except for Georgia (typically their "Supreme Court")
   - oral arguments from all appellate federal courts that offer them

 Juriscraper is part of a two-part system.
 The second part is your code, which calls Juriscraper.
 Your code is responsible for calling a scraper, downloading and saving its results.
 A reference implementation of the caller has been developed and is in use at [CourtListener.com][2].
 The code for that caller can be [found here][1].
 There is also a basic sample caller [included in Juriscraper][5] that can be used for testing or as a starting point when developing your own.

 Some of the design goals for this project are: